Pullman Berlin Schweizerhof

 During his 23 years of service in military, served at various positions in Turkish Armed Forces and NATO E-3A Component Command in Geilenkirchen/Germany.

-During his civilian career, he designed, formed, and managed Security Management Programs of International multi-billion-dollar projects in Oil and Gas sector in Türkiye, Kuwait, and Saudi Arabia for about 10 years and currently is working in KRI (Kurdish Region of Iraq) as a Project Security Manager.
+During his civilian career, he designed, formed, and managed Security Management Programs of International multi-billion-dollar projects in Oil and Gas sector in Türkiye, Kuwait, Saudi Arabia, and Iraq for about 10 years and currently is working at NFXP On Shore Project (EPC-3,4,5) of Qatar Energy LNG as Security and Emergency Response Coordinator of Tecnicas Reunidas, one of the leading EPC contractors worldwide.

 As Head of Global Intelligence & Security Programs, Ned oversees all aspects of security for Transocean, a world leader in ultra-deep water and harsh environment offshore drilling.
 Closely supporting senior leadership, Ned is tasked with proactively mitigating geopolitical and security risks to operations worldwide.
 Prior to Transocean, as Geopolitical Risk Manager at American Airlines, Ned designed and implemented the geopolitical risk and security intelligence program.
 Ned has also served in a variety of leadership positions within the US State Department’s Overseas Security Advisory Council (OSAC).